-Typically, passion fruit can taste very sweet, but there are also some that can have a sour taste, according to In the Kitchen with Matt.
+Typically, passion fruit can taste very sweet, but some can have a sour taste, according to In the Kitchen with Matt.
 The blog also mentions that the ones you grow at home will usually taste sweeter than store-bought passion fruits.
-Store-bought passion fruit usually has a slightly tangy flavor, and since the inside has seeds throughout, things can get really crunchy as well.
-The seeds themselves are tart, and all of these flavors together can be very refreshing.
+Store-bought passion fruit usually has a slightly tangy flavor, and since the inside has seeds throughout, things can get crunchy as well.
+The seeds are tart, and all of these flavors together can be very refreshing.

-Interestingly, there are different kinds of passion fruit, and each of them can have a slightly different flavor.
+Interestingly, there are different kinds of passion fruit, each of which can have a slightly different flavor.
 America's Restaurant lists seven different varieties, each with its own taste.
-Purple passion fruit, which may be the one that first comes to mind when thinking of the fruit, is said to have a "tart, sharp, and sweet" taste.
+Purple passion fruit, which may be the first that comes to mind when thinking of the fruit, is said to have a "tart, sharp, and sweet" taste.
 The misty gem passion fruit is called "tangy and refreshing."

 How do you eat passion fruit?

-Even if you've never seen a whole passion fruit or a passion fruit tree before, you've probably at least seen passion fruit in the form of a juice at a grocery store.
-But if you do have access to whole passion fruits, there are a few ways you can use them.
+Even if you've never seen a whole passion fruit or a passion fruit tree before, you've probably at least seen passion fruit in the form of juice at a grocery store.
+But if you have access to whole passion fruits, there are a few ways to use them.

-According to many sources, including Healthline, it's best to eat every part of the passion fruit — except for the rind.
-After cutting your passion fruit in half, you can scoop out the pulp if you'd like, or eat the fruit whole.
-Many people also add cream on top and simply eat the inside of the passion friut with a spoon.
-Also, consider making a passion fruit jam to go with your morning breakfast.
+According to many sources, including Healthline, eating every part of the passion fruit — except for the rind is best.
+After cutting your passion fruit in half, you can scoop out the pulp if you'd like or eat the fruit whole.
+Many people also add cream on top and simply eat the inside of the passion fruit with a spoon.
+Also, consider making a passion fruit jam for your morning breakfast.